-1: Ma Tra – Ta Phin (The Pink road)
+#1 – The PINK dots: Ma Tra – Ta Phin

 Check out Ma Tra and Ta Phin day tour for more information

-2: Lao Chai – Ta Van – Y Linh Ho (The Orange road)
+#2 – The YELLOW dots: Lao Chai – Ta Van – Y Linh Ho

 Not too far from Lao Chai to the East is the village of Ta Van.
-Ta Van is home to many different ethnicities but mainly the Giay and the Hmong.
-What makes it different from other villages is its cultivation of fruits.
-Ta Van is famous for sub-tropical fruits, especially peaches which are not only enormous in size but also delicious in taste.
-Therefore, going trekking through the village, don’t forget to try these amazing fruits and get to know more about how they are cultivated.
+This village is famous for sub-tropical fruits, especially peaches which are not only enormous in size but also delicious in taste.

 Check out Y Linh Ho – Lao Chai – Ta Van day tour for more information

-3: Sa Seng – Hang Da – Giang Ta Chai (The Yellow Road)
+#3 – The GREEN dots: Sa Seng – Hang Da – Giang Ta Chai

 Check out Sa Seng – Hang Da – Giang Ta Chai day tour for more information

-4: Sapa – Love waterfall – Silver Waterfall Tram Ton (The Purple road)
+#4 – The BLUE dots: Love waterfall – Silver Waterfall – Tram Ton

 For those who love trekking but find it too challenging or those with health problems, opting for an easier choice like a car tour would be a better idea.

-Continuing the journey, we reach Love waterfall.
-Located 4 km to the Northwest of Sapa town, the waterfall is considered a must for travellers.
 Often associated with a local fairy tale, love waterfall is elegant as a massive silk scarf falling from the sky above.
-Aimlessly flowing along the forest, the waterfall not only forms magnificent scenery but also plays as a fundamental source of water for the people in the area.
 Love waterfall is a popular place for taking photos and serves as a witness for the love of many couples.

 The market is divided into different quarters and each quarter is specialized in a different type of product.
 These include textile quarter,animal quarter, vegetable quarter, food quarter and souvenir quarter.

-At Bac Ha, you can also visit the H’mong King’s house (King Hoang A Tuong), which is isolated in the center of the town.
+At Bac Ha, you can also visit the H’mong King’s house (King Hoang A Tuong).
 This used to be the most powerful house in the Northwest region.